 Click Save and the Set Password dialog opens (Figure 13).

-In File encryption password, enter a password to open the document and then enter the same password as confirmation.
+In File Encryption Password, enter a password to open the document and then enter the same password as confirmation.

-To restrict who can edit the document, click the More Options button.
-This button changes to Fewer Options when clicked.
+To restrict who can edit the document, click Options.

-In File sharing password, select Open file read only and enter a password to allow editing and then enter the same password as confirmation.
+In File Sharing Password, select Open file read-only, enter a password to allow editing, and then enter the same password as confirmation.

 Click OK and the dialog closes.
-If the passwords match, the document is saved password protected.
+If the passwords match, the document is saved password-protected.
 If the passwords do not match, you receive an error message.